April 15, 1947: Jackie Robinson’s major league debut

 This article was written by Lyle Spatz

-The Dodgers signed Robinson to a major league contract just five days before the start of the 1947 season.
-Baseball people, especially those in Brooklyn, were still digesting the previous day’s news of manager Leo Durocher’s one-year suspension (for conduct detrimental to baseball), when the story broke of Robinson’s promotion from the Montreal Royals.
-He would be the first black American to play in the major leagues since catcher Moses Fleetwood Walker played for the Toledo Blue Stockings of the American Association back in 1884.
+The Dodgers signed Robinson to a major-league contract just five days before the start of the 1947 season.
+Baseball people, especially those in Brooklyn, were still digesting the previous day’s news of manager Leo Durocher’s one-year suspension (for conduct detrimental to baseball), when the story broke of Robinson’s promotion from the Montreal Royals of the International League.
+He would be the first Black American to play in what were then designated the major leagues since catcher Moses Fleetwood Walker played for the Toledo Blue Stockings of the American Association back in 1884.

-Robinson had played second base for the International League’s Montreal Royals in 1946, but on orders from the Dodgers he had been working out at first all spring.
-He played first base in Brooklyn’s final three exhibition games against the Yankees, and again two days later when the Dodgers opened the season at Ebbets Field against the Boston Braves.
-Rumors of a sellout may have discouraged some fans from attending, but whatever the reason, a crowd of only 26,623 saw Robinson’s debut.
+Robinson had played second base for the Royals in 1946, but on orders from the Dodgers he had been working out at first base all spring.
+He played the position in Brooklyn’s final three exhibition games against the Yankees, and again two days later when the Dodgers opened the season at Ebbets Field against the Boston Braves.
+Rumors of a sellout may have discouraged some fans from attending, but whatever the reason, a crowd of only 26,623 saw Robinson’s debut, including “an estimated 14,000 black fans.”1

 When the Dodgers took the field in the ninth inning, Robinson remained on the bench as veteran Howie Schultz took over at first base.
 Sukeforth had inserted Schultz as a defensive measure, but the Dodgers soon realized that Robinson needed no help.
 Schultz played in only one more game before Brooklyn sold him to the Phillies.
 Ed Stevens, the team’s other first baseman, played in just five games before he was sent back to the minors.

-The popular Pete Reiser, coming back from yet another injury, clearly had been the star of the game, and it was he, not Robinson, who was the focus of the story in the next day’s New York Times.
-Roscoe McGowen’s game account mentioned Robinson only in relation to his play, leaving columnist Arthur Daley to take note of his debut, which he called uneventful.
 In retrospect, it would be easy, and fashionable, to attribute the writers’ casual treatment of this history-making game to racism.
-However, I prefer to think that they handled it in this way because it took place at a time when baseball reporters believed that that’s what they were: baseball reporters, men who felt their sole duty was to report what took place on the field.
+It is perhaps more charitable, and accurate, to think that they handled it in this way because it took place at a time when baseball reporters believed that that’s what they were: baseball reporters, men who felt their sole duty was to report what took place on the field.
 Red Barber and Connie Desmond, the Dodgers’ radio broadcasters, did the same.
-The mind boggles to think how the media would cover such an event today.

 Sources